Kdenn1/Module9/README.md

 THEN I am taken to the corresponding section of the README

 ## Usage
+The project is used to generate a README.md file in the dist folder for the user.

 ## Features
+Input custom responses and have them appear consistently in the same place on a newly generated README.

 ## Credits
 This application was curated and produced by Kaeden Wodke.